 In 823 a hermit, known as Pelayo (or Paio) observed flashes that came from the depths of the forest.
 After observing them for several days, Pelayo informed Teodomiro, the Bishop of Iria Flavia, about the event.

 Together they began to investigate where the lights came from.
 This is how they discoveredthe Marmaric Ark, the Roman mausoleum that guarded the remains of Santiago the Apostle.

-It had fallen into oblivion after the death of the two disciples who guarded the saint’s remains, since his body was buried in Galicia, back in 44 BC.
+It had fallen into oblivion after the death of the two disciples who guarded the saint’s remains, since his body was buried in Galicia, back in 44 AD.
 Over time, the Marmaric Ark had been covered over by earth.

 If you want to know more about the death of the apostle and how his remains came to Galicia, you can consult the post we dedicate to the story of St James the Apostle.
 In it we explain everything about the life and death of the saint.

 Since the discovery was made thanks to the glowing lights observed by the hermit, the flashes were interpreted as divine signs.
 This led to the place being called Campus Stellae (Campo de Estrellas/ Field of stars), from which the current name of Compostela comes.